top of page

 Waves can travel very long distances and arrive even on days that look peaceful.
 Windy makes this easy to see if you know where to look, so pay attention to wave height and wave direction.

 Wave height tells you how big the waves are.
-Direction tells you where they are coming from.
+Direction tells you where they’re coming from.

 Wave data legend from Windy.com showcasing measurements for wave height in meters, swell height, swell period in seconds, and wave power in kilowatts per meter, represented by a color gradient.